If you’re coming up to the age of 55, it’s about time to start thinking about what you want to do with the money from your pension pot.

 - Annuity – you could put a small amount of your pot into an annuity as it is totally safe, though the returns can diminish over time with inflation.
 Or you could consider an annuity when you’re over-80.

-- Small business – putting some money into your own or a friend’s small business is a very risky one so if you go for this make sure you put no more in than you can afford to lose.
+- Small business – putting some money into your own or a friend’s small business is a very risky one.
+If you go for this make sure you put no more in than you can afford to lose.

 Moving your money for your retirement is a very important decision to make so if you’re still not sure – or you’ve been offered something that sounds fabulous and you don’t know what to do – go and pay for more advice.